Midge Hall Methodist Church - Statement of Safeguarding Principles

-Midge Hall Methodist Church, along with the whole Christian Community, believes that each person has a value and dignity that comes directly from God’s creation of male and female in His own image and likeness.
-We see this as fulfilled by God’s re-creation in Christ.
-Among other things, this implies a duty to value all people, as bearing the image of God and, therefore, protect them from harm.
+Midge Hall Methodist Church, along with the whole Christian Community, believes that every person has a value and dignity which comes directly from the creation of humans in God’s own image and likeness.
+Christians see this potential as fulfilled by God’s re-creation of us in Christ.
+Among other things this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.

-Reviews of Policy and Practice are carried out annually and revised when the guidelines issued by The Methodist Church necessitate.
+Reviews of Policy and Practice are carries out annually and revised when the guidelines issued by The Methodist Church necessitates.

 Midge Hall Methodist Church's Safeguarding Officer is Mrs Ann Christine Stafford.

 The Safeguarding Policy is detailed at Appendix 1.